couchbase/docker/community/couchbase-server/3.0.1/README.md

 This is a typical Couchbase Server cluster, where each node runs on a dedicated host, presumably in the same datacenter with high speed network links between them.
 We assume that the datacenter LAN configuration allows each host in the cluster to see each other host via known IPs.

-Currently, the only supported approach for this Couchbase deployment architecture is to use Dockers `--net=host` flag.
+Currently, the only supported approach for Couchbase Server on this deployment architecture is to use the `--net=host` flag.

 Using the `--net=host` flag will have the following effects: